Update: here’s my follow-up article discussing the sad epilogue (and the surrounding media obfuscation).

 This metamorphosis causes a wide spectrum of adverse effects, including a significant decline in medical research and quality of care.
 For everyone of us.

 This article (in Italian) is from a lawyer explaining, among other things, how doctors in a future will be unable to follow their oath to give proper care to their patients; their main concern will be averting the risk of saving someone who doesn’t want to be saved, ostensibly because he wouldn’t probably make a full recovery.
 The deceased are way less inclined to sue their doctors than the chronically ill.

-It’s worth insisting on this elementary concept: it’s a slippery slope.
+It’s worth insisting on this elementary concept: it’s a.

 Just conspiracy theories?
 Not at all!

 There’s been scores of examples through recent years validating my concerns.

 I remember a few years ago reading about a trend developing among the elderly in Denmark.
 If they had to go to a hospital, they typically chose to go to Germany, in order to obtain proper medical care: they feared, with good cause, they’d be left to die by the Danish authorities, even when not gravely ill, due to a budget choice: evaluating the appropriateness of a costly procedure on the basis of the age of the patient.

 The most glaring example of the euthanasia mentality is represented of course by the Netherlands, but more and more countries are joining the party, notably Belgium and Switzerland.
 There’s a law proposal by the Dutch government that aims at guaranteeing euthanasia for candidates who aren’t even ill.
 It goes without saying: